-A Review of the Spectacular Singapore Flyer 2021
+My Review of the Spectacular Singapore Flyer

-The Singapore Flyer is one of the world’s largest observation wheel at a height of 165m.
+The Singapore Flyer is one of the world’s largest observation wheels at a height of 165m.
 From the top, you can see views of Marina Bay Sands as well as the rest of the city and out to sea.
 It’s an iconic landmark against the city skyline and a popular attraction for tourists.

-It was opened in 2008 after two and a half years of construction and cost a staggering S$240 million to build. .
+It was opened in 2008 after two and a half years of construction and cost a staggering S$240 million to build.
 The London Eye and Eiffel Tower played a big part in its design by Dr. Kisho Kurokawa of Japan and DP Architects.

 The capsules have an air cooling system as well as UV windows to protect from the sun and the heat.
 Each one can hold 28 people but we were lucky enough to have a whole one to ourselves.
 I have no idea how we managed that!